Sydney Animal Physiotherapy

 Her first two practices with people were very hands on, focussing on manual treatment, acupuncture, exercise regimes.

-She is a qualified pilates and yoga teacher who has always loved to dance, ride horses, play tennis and and take dogs for walks, To Kristine, movement is an essential key to living a long and fulfilling life.
+She is a qualified pilates and yoga teacher and loves dancing, horse riding, tennis and dog walks.
+To Kristine, movement is an essential key to living a long and fulfilling life.

 Continuing education is essential.
-Kristine has studied with many other physiotherapists, animal physiotherapists, acupuncturists, movement educators.
+Kristine has studied with many other specialist physiotherapists, animal physiotherapists, acupuncturists, movement educators.

 Latest from the blog